Looking to learn how to treat wasp stings?

 For Severe Reactions

 Severe allergic reactions require immediate medical attention.
-If available, administer an EpiPen as soon as symptoms begin.
-If you have a history of wasp allergies, don’t wait for the symptoms, just administer the drug as soon as you are stung.
+If available, administer an EpiPen as soon as possible.
+If you have a history of wasp allergies, administer the drug as soon as you are stung.

 To treat severe allergic reactions you can: